worldforge/worldforge/apps/cyphesis/docs/design/Using entities.md

 But if there’s a magic item in the inventory which can be invoked without being wielded we instead want the cooldown to be specified for the entity itself.

 For the first instance the property “_ready_at_attached” is used.
-This is a map, where the keys define various attach points (hands mainly), and the values define the time when the cooldown is over ( as float).
+This is a map, where the keys define various attach points (hands mainly), and the values define the time when the cooldown is over ( as integer millisecond).

 For example:

 ```
 _ready_at_attached: {
-	hand_primary: 1435.23,
+	hand_primary: 143523,
-	hand_secondary: 1634.32
+	hand_secondary: 163432
 }
 ```

 For the second instance the property “ready_at” is used instead.
-The value is a float defining the time when cooldown is over.
+The value is a integer milliseconds value defining the time when cooldown is over.

 For example:

 ```
-ready_at: 453.43
+ready_at: 45343
 ```

 The property “cooldown” describes in seconds how long the cooldown period is.